Sliding-Scale Tuition Model

 How is this model possible?

 Our amazing community of supporters and donors!
-WRFI has worked hard to secure philanthropic funding and to shift away from relying solely on student tuition dollars to fund our operations.
-Our work is not done in this regard – we will continue to need support from our whole community – but we are thrilled to step into this chapter of accessibility for WRFI!
+WRFI has worked hard to shift away from relying solely on tuition revenue and our model now allows us to prioritize access while sustaining exceptional program quality.
+Our work is not done in this regard – we will continue to need support from our whole community to make this type of radical access possible!

 If you would like to help keep this program sustainable, please head to our Ways to Give page to learn more about supporting WRFI.
 As a registered 501(c)3 nonprofit organization, your gift to WRFI is fully tax deductible!